Locations:

 Dr. Paschke believes that identification and validation of these compounds could lead to a rapid-response breath test to determine whether patients have kidney disease.

 “This type of testing could have clinical implications for numerous patients, particularly because renal disease is often asymptomatic for many months,” says Dr. Paschke.
-“Applications of this research are far-reaching and could improve care in locations as diverse as Cleveland Clinic and community clinics in developing countries.”
+“Applications of this research are far-reaching and could improve care in locations as varied as Cleveland Clinic and community clinics in developing countries.”

 Among the practical limitations of the technology is the sheer size of the testing device, says Dr. Demirjian.
 However, Drs.
-Demirjian, Dweik and Paschke are hopeful that technical hurdles can be overcome and devices miniaturized—especially now that evidence exists for a diverse and meaningful clinical impact.
+Demirjian, Dweik and Paschke are hopeful that technical hurdles can be overcome and devices miniaturized—especially now that evidence exists for a meaningful clinical impact.

 Advertisement